vlads1995/2D_Cannon_Game/README.md

 On the end game screen you can share on Facebook.

-### Note
+## Note
-Check release if you need .apk file or .zip Unity project
+Check release if you need .apk file or .zip Unity project.